UBC-FRESH/forest-carbon-offset-protocol-summaries/notes/roadmap.md

 User will add incoming notes for the coding agent here.
 The coding agent can clean up this section (remove notes) after items have been integrated into the official roadmap and planning docs.

 - _(no incoming items)_
-- QR code needs to be updated to point to: https://ubc-fresh.github.io/forest-carbon-offset-protocol-summaries-publish/